alice173/WSW/README.md

 - **High-Level Deployment Steps:**
   1. Add a requirements.txt file listing all Python dependencies
   2. Create a Procfile specifying how to run the application
-  3. Make sure your application is configured to use environment variables for sensitive information
+  3. Make sure application is configured to use environment variables for sensitive information
 - **Verification and Validation:**
   - Manually test all critical application routes and features after deployment
   - Check application logs with heroku logs --tail for any deployment or runtime errors